Delfi-CH/mc-server-manager-rust/README.md

 This program is licensed under the terms of the GNU General Public License Version 3 (GPLv3).
-For more information, please visit https://www.gnu.org/licenses/gpl-3.0 However, this program can download and execute the propritary licensed Minecraft server.jar via seperate processes.
+For more information, please visit https://www.gnu.org/licenses/gpl-3.0 However, this program can download and execute the proprietary licensed Minecraft server.jar via seperate processes.
 These functions require agreeing to the Minecraft End User License Agreement (EULA).
 For more information, please visit https://www.minecraft.net/en-us/eula.